Renault Scala Review, Test Drive

 My nieces come down to stay with me every now and then and my sister always feels that I’m the right person to discipline them (which I think is nonsense).
 Though that’s become one of the jokes in the family, I am still happy that they listen to me and I have some control over them.
 This feeling of control is unparalleled and most of us, as humans, feel extremely jubilant when we have control over something.
 Stronger examples of this feeling are the government, parents, and if I may associate it to vehicles, it’s our use of cars with a manual transmission in an era when automatics should rule.
 Considering the traffic situation in every part of the country, we still hang on to the MT’s because we don’t want to let go of our commanding position in the contest between man and machine.

-But it’s this false sense of control and a few preconceived notions that have kept the crowd away from investing into a practical and viable solution.
+But it’s this false sense of control and a few preconceived notions that have kept the crowd away from investing in a practical and viable solution.
 Renault thinks that they may be able to alter certain perceptions, and through it, people’s approach to automatics.
 With the launch of the Scala AT, they want to establish their presence in the petrol automatic sedan market, which despite having a few competitors like the VW Vento and Skoda Rapid, doesn’t have a clear market leader.

 Renault Scala Interior